nilenso/honeysql-postgres/README.md

 # honeysql-postgres

-PostgreSQL extenstions for [honeysql](https://github.com/jkk/honeysql).
+PostgreSQL extensions for [honeysql](https://github.com/jkk/honeysql).
 This library extends the features of honeysql to support postgres specific SQL clauses.
 Currently honeysql-postgres supports the following postgres specific clauses
 - UPSERT
   - ON CONFLICT
   - ON CONFLICT ON CONSTRAINT